Currency:USD $

 2. Doran's Helm:

-• Optimal for melee vs. melee scenarios where resistance is more beneficial, along with the added damage against minions.
+• Optimal for melee vs. melee scenarios where flat resistances are more valuable, along with the added wave-clear from the on-hit passive.

 Ideal candidates for Doran's Helm include champions like Malphite, Poppy, and K'Sante, who benefit from its armor and magic resist scaling.